hamonangann/go-auth/README.md

 ### How to run

-1. Change .env file, set admin user and password
+1. Make .env file, set admin user and password.
+Template is available in .env.example
-2. go run *.go
+2. Execute go run *.go

 ### Endpoints